TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-38.md

 We ran diagnostics between <!--$StartTime-->StartTime<!--/$StartTime--> UTC and <!--$EndTime-->EndTime<!--/$EndTime--> UTC and we were able to detect login failures.
 <br>

-The error returned indicated that the corresponding user does not exist inside the database, or the database user is orphaned due to a SID mapping mismatch between the user and the login in master.
+The error indicates that the database requested by user could not be found.
+The error can also indicated that the corresponding user does not exist inside the database, or the database user is orphaned due to a SID mapping mismatch between the user and the login in master.
 <br>

 <!--$FailedLogins18456State38--> FailedLogins18456State38 <!--/$FailedLogins18456State38-->